 Ammonia is a form of nitrogen found in organic materials, sewage, and many fertilizers.
 It is the first form of nitrogen released when organic matter decays.
 Also, when ammonia degrades it consumes oxygen, which worsens already existing anaerobic conditions.
 However, ammonia can be used by most aquatic plants and is therefore an important nutrient.
 When oxygen is present in a lake ecosystem, ammonia will convert to nitrates.
 Ammonia is toxic to fish at relatively low concentrations in pH-neutral or alkaline water.
 In fish, ammonia affects hatching and growth rates, and can cause changes in tissues of gills, the liver and the kidneys.
 Ammonia concentrations below 1 mg/L (or 1000 ug/L) are generally considered suitable for healthy fisheries; however, Ammonia concentrations can have impacts on aquatic organisms at lower levels.
 It is important to review all ammonia concentrations based on the specific lake type, temperature, pH and dissolved oxygen.
 Michigan EGLE includes standards in part 4 (Water Resources Protection, Water Quality Standards) that ammonia shouldn't exceeded the Aquatic Maximum Value (AMV) threshold of 0.21 mg/L (210 ug/L) in which they feel negative impacts can occur in aquatic communities.
 Further, the Final Acute Value (FAV) shouldn't exceed a concentration of 0.42 mg/L (or 420 ug/L) where short term exposure can lead to negative impacts on aquatic organisms.
 Ammonia concentrations usually do not become elevated until water is void of oxygen and the nitrates are converted.
 Therefore, concentrations of Ammonia do not become elevated until anaerobic conditions are present, typically mid-summer.
-The concentration of ammonia at the Basin 1 in June was 0.017 mg/L (or 17 ug/L) at the surface and 0.008 mg/L (8 ug/L) at the bottom while in Basin 2 it was 0.018 mg/L (or 18 ug/L) at the surface and 0.038 mg/L (or 38 ug/L) at the bottom.
-In late July, the concentrations were 0.015 mg/L at the surface and 0.056 mg/L at the bottom in Basin 1 and 0.015 mg/L at the surface and 0.037 mg/L at the bottom in Basin 2.
-The September concentrations were 0.023 mg/L at the surface and 0.016 mg/L at the bottom in Basin 1 and 0.015 mg/L at the surface and 0.015 mg/L at the bottom in Basin 2.
+The concentration of ammonia at the Basin 1 in June was 0.015 mg/L (or 15 ug/L) at the surface and 0.01 mg/L (10 ug/L) at the bottom while in Basin 2 it was 0.029 mg/L (or 29 ug/L) at the surface and 0.01 mg/L (or 10 ug/L) at the bottom.
+In late July, the concentrations were 0.01 mg/L at the surface and 0.01 mg/L at the bottom in Basin 1 and 0.01 mg/L at the surface and 0.01 mg/L at the bottom in Basin 2.
+The September concentrations were 0.015 mg/L at the surface and 0.0239 mg/L at the bottom in Basin 1 and 0.03 mg/L at the surface and 0.219 mg/L at the bottom in Basin 2.
 All readings are well within range for a healthy fishery.
-The shoreline areas ranged from 0.015 mg/L - 0.067 mg/L throughout the summer, all considered very low.
+The shoreline areas ranged from 0.04 mg/L -0.053 mg/L throughout the summer, all considered very low.
 As oxygen is not an issue here, this is expected.
 The tributaries had similar levels of ammonia as the lake throughout the season.
-Ammonia concentrations ranged from 0.015 mg/L to 0.169 mg/L (with an average of 0.054 mg/L) in the tributaries.
+Ammonia concentrations ranged from 0.015 mg/L to 0.083 mg/L (with an average of 0.04 mg/L) in the tributaries.

-Graph 22: Ammonia - Portage Lake Basin 1 (2014-2020)
+Graph 23: Ammonia- Portage Lake Basin 1 (2014-2021)

-As the graph illustrates, the ammonia concentrations in the Portage Lake Basin 1 are elevated when DO levels decline (i.e. in 2016); which is expected in anaerobic conditions.
+As the graph illustrates, the ammonia concentrations in the Basin 1 are elevated when DO levels decline (i.e. in 2016); which is expected in anaerobic conditions.
 Although some thresholds have concentration spikes elevated on Portage Lake, the general review of the Ammonia trend is low.
-When spikes have been seen, internal loading of ammonia was likely.
+When spikes have been seen, internal loading of ammonia was likely and the 2021 sampling showed no concerns.